ThatSINEWAVE/Watchlist-Bot/README.md

 </div>

 ## Usage
-Once the bot is running and configured correctly, it will automatically monitor the specified channels for invite links and URLs.
-When a new invite link or URL is detected, it will fetch detailed information and post it in the designated forum channels.
+Once the bot is running and configured correctly, it will automatically monitor the specified channels for invite links, URLs, and user IDs.
+When a new invite link, URL, or user ID is detected, it will fetch detailed information and post it in the designated forum channels.

 ## Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.